Zsuzsanna Fazekas

 Zsuzsanna Fazekas, known as "Auntie Suzy", (born Zsuzsanna Oláh on 20 May 1861) was a Hungarian midwife who lived during the "Golden Age of Poisoners" and was at the center of the Angel Makers of Nagyrév event (Hungarian: Tiszazugi méregkeverők) in villages in the Tiszántúl region of Hungary.
-Although she is considered the main actor behind the killing spree, much of the blame was likely placed on her to her due to the fact that she died before the trial, making her a scapegoat, as the killings began before she arrived and occurred in other areas around her village as well.
+Although she is considered the main actress behind the killing spree, much of the blame was likely placed on her to her due to the fact that she died before the trial, making her a scapegoat, as the killings began before she arrived and occurred in other areas around her village as well.

 Life in Nagyrév

-Most accounts of Fazekas begin with her arrival in Nagyrév, where she arrived possessing strong midwifery skills and references but with little known about her past.
+Most accounts of Fazekas begin with her arrival in Nagyrév, where she arrived possessing strong midwifery skills and references, but with little known about her past.

 As a midwife in a town with no hospitals, she provided medical care to women, including assistance with childbirth and abortions.
 She also supported them more broadly as women who were living in a village of a country that housed prisoners of war during World War I, which exposed them to outside influences and different ways of life.